 Contracting for Environmental Property Rights: The Case of Vittel

-Based on a real case of contracting for environmental property rights, we explore several implications of Coase's insights.
-The case study adds empirical content to basic transaction costs concepts by analysing the design and implementation of a contractual arrangement between a pollutee—a bottler of mineral water—and several polluting farmers.
-We analyse the bargaining between the two parties to determine how transaction cost issues (valuation disputes, bilateral monopoly conditions and third-party effects) were overcome and how they succeeded in contracting for environmental property rights.
-We compare the Vittel case with other similar cases to draw lessons for environmental rights negotiations.
+Based on a case of contracting for environmental property rights, we explore several implications of applying Coase's insights.
+The case study adds empirical content to transaction costs concepts by analyzing the design and implementation of a contractual arrangement between a pollutee - a bottler of mineral water, Vittel - and several polluting farmers.
+We analyze the bargaining to determine how transaction cost issues (valuation disputes, bilateral monopoly conditions, and third-party effects) were overcome and how the parties succeeded in contracting for environmental rights.
+We compare the Vittel case with similar cases (Katell-Roc, Auxerre, and Munich), to draw lessons for rights negotiations.

 Suggested Citation: Suggested Citation